GGalupo/readme-template/README.md

 ## 🧾 Description

---- PROJECT NAME --- is a project about
+--- PROJECT NAME --- has been built to make developers lifes easier, by saving the time spent trying to write a good README for repositories.

+**Focus on what matters the most: your code.**

 ## 📖 Features

---- PROJECT NAME --- is a project which allows you to
+With --- PROJECT NAME ---, you can

 - Schedule meetings